tks18/gadgets-dopetrope/pages/policy.md

 ### 13. How can You Contact us About this Policy?

-_If You Have Questions or Comments about this policy, You may email us at [tksudharshan@readwritetech.tk](mailto:tksudharshan@readwritetech.tk) or by post to:_
+_If You Have Questions or Comments about this policy, You may email us at [tksudharshan@gadgets.infozy.tk](mailto:tksudharshan@infozy.tk) or by post to:_

 **Gadgets by Dopetrope.©️ <br/>
 Author: Sudharshan TK <br/>